 - Food preparation and refuse disposal

 - Thermal environment

 - Illumination and electricity

 - Site and neighborhood

 - Smoke detectors

-During the HQS Inspection, the housing authority inspector will go through an HQS inspection form to carefully assess whether the unit meets housing quality standards.
+During the HQS Inspection, the housing authority inspector will go through a inspection form to carefully assess whether the unit meets housing quality standards.
 If the inspector determines that all items meet the inspection criteria, he/she will rate “pass”, but if any item on the HQS inspection checklist is marked as “fail”, the unit automatically fails the entire HQS.